 Admission to Degree Program

-The degree program in the Department of Recreation Management is limited.
-Please see the Marriott School of Management Advisement Center for specific details.
+The degrees in the Department of Experience Design and Management are limited enrollment programs.
+Please see the BYU Marriott School of Business Undergraduate Advisement Center for specific details.

-Students in the Department of Recreation Management may complete accredited emphases in Experience Industry Management (EIM) or Therapeutic Recreation (TR).
-The two emphases share a commitment to providing recreation opportunities, programs, and experiences focused on strengthening individuals, families, and communities.
-Therapeutic recreation and experience industry management, however, represent diverse approaches and opportunities for students.
+Students in the Department of Experience Design and Management may complete accredited degrees in experience design and management (ExDM) or therapeutic recreation and management (TR).
+The two majors share a commitment to providing recreation opportunities, programs, and experiences focused on strengthening individuals, families, and communities.
+ExDM and TR, however, represent diverse approaches and opportunities for students.
 A minor in nonprofit management is also available.

-Courses common to the two emphases prepare students in the areas of leadership and management skills, accounting and finance, marketing, human resources, and current societal issues and trends related to recreation choices and behaviors.
-The interdisciplinary nature of the profession allows students the opportunity to complete coursework beyond the Recreation Management Department.
-Students in both emphases take Marriott School courses.
-Therapeutic Recreation coursework also includes classes in the behavioral and life sciences.
+The interdisciplinary nature of both programs allows students the opportunity to complete not only their departmental coursework but also learn from BYU Marriott courses as well.
+Courses common to the two majors prepare students in the areas of leadership and management skills, accounting and finance, marketing, human resources, and current societal issues and trends related to recreation choices and behaviors.
+Therapeutic recreation coursework also includes classes in the behavioral and life sciences.

 Experience Industry Management

-The focus of the Experience Industry Management emphasis is on preparing students for the recreation, venue, and experience management professions in private, public, and nonprofit venues.
-The EIM curriculum is designed with the recognition that providing and managing recreation experiences and venues have emerged as an important factor of economic activity for communities, cities, states, and countries.
+The focus of the experience design and management major is on preparing students for the recreation, venue, and experience management professions in private, public, and nonprofit venues.
+The ExDM curriculum is designed with the recognition that providing and managing recreation experiences and venues have emerged as an important factor of economic activity for communities, cities, states, and countries.

-See specific career information under Experience Industry Management and Therapeutic Recreation options.
+See specific career information under the experience design and management and therapeutic recreation and management options.